 #2 – Savings Account

 Saving account is the deposit account held at the bank or the other financial institutions that provide interest on the amount deposited.
 The savings account is considered as an alternative for investment in cash by some people.
-Interest rate, however, is very minimal on these accounts.
-The interest on savings accounts depends on the bank or financial institution in which account is there.
+The interest rate, however, is very minimal on these accounts.
+The interest on savings accounts depends on the bank or financial institution in which the account is there.
 Some institutions may also charge fees on these accounts unless a certain average minimum monthly balance is maintained in the account

 Example of Cash Investments